ICGC-TCGA-PanCancer/PCAP-core/README.md

 ####Cutting the release
 1. Update `lib/PCAP.pm` to the correct version (adding rc/beta to end if applicable).
 2. Ensure upgrade path for new version number is added to `lib/PCAP.pm`.
+3. Update `Changes` to show major items.
-2. Run `./prerelease.sh`
+4. Run `./prerelease.sh`
-3. Check all tests and coverage reports are acceptable.
+5. Check all tests and coverage reports are acceptable.
-4. Commit the updated docs tree and updated module/version.
+6. Commit the updated docs tree and updated module/version.
-5. Push commits.
+7. Push commits.
-6. Use the GitHub tools to draft a release.
+8. Use the GitHub tools to draft a release.